gagandeep/Web-Architecture-Evolution/Internet-Protocols.md

 ![Shannon Communication System](./images/internet-protocols/shannon-entropy.png)

-Shannon's article laid out the basic elements of communication:
+Shannon's paper defined the following basic elements of communication:
--   An information source that produces a message
+-   An information source/sender that produces a message
 -   A transmitter that operates on the message to create a signal,  which can be sent through a channel
 -   A channel, which is the medium over which the signal, carrying the information that composes the message, is sent
 -   A receiver, which transforms the signal back into the message intended for delivery